top of page

 Introduction

 A summary of the rate setting process can be found here: (LINK).
+That summary used Aqua's 2024 rate case as an example.
+As a result it contains a lot of information about the 2024 rate case.

 Essentially Aqua wanted to increase water rates by 15% and sewer rates by 50%.
 However, via Act 11, they proposed to move 60% of the sewer increase to their water customers.
 60%!
 That would be burdening their water customers with a large part of the cost of their Act 12 acquisitions.

-Aqua acquired the East Whiteland sewer system for $54 million in August-2022.
-The PUC approved the deal on 7/29/2022 and issued Aqua a license to own and operate the system.
+The PUC approved Aqua's $54 million acquisition of East Whiteland's sewer system on 7/29/2022.
 Shortly thereafter Aqua executed the deal.
 Importantly, Aqua closed the deal before the 30 day window to appeal the decision had closed.
-Unfortunately for Aqua, the OCA filed an appeal with the Commonwealth Court.
-The basis of the appeal was that the sale did not provide substantial public benefit.
-On 7/31/2023 the Commonwealth Court issued an opinion REVERSING the PUC approval of the deal.
+Unfortunately for Aqua, the Office of Consumer Advocate (OCA) filed an appeal with the Commonwealth Court.
+The basis of the appeal was that the sale did not provide "Substantial Public Benefit".
+On 7/31/2023 the Commonwealth Court issued an opinion REVERSING the PUC's approval of the deal.

-For this rate case, the major parties came to agreement on most of the significant issues.
+For this rate case, the major parties came to agreement (LINK) on most of the significant issues.
 This is something the PUC encourages.
 This is what is termed a "Black Box" agreement.
 That means that most of the details of the outcome are kept secret.
 The amount of the rate increase is announced, but how they got to that result is concealed from public view.
 Here is a summary of the settlement increases:

 These numbers indicate that the total increase was reduced by 42%.
 The Act 11 shift was cut by a little more than half.
 However, the text of the settlement does not provide any basis to determine percentage increases.
+Based on Aqua's numbers noted above, the water increase is about 10% and the sewer increase is about 20%.

 There is substantial room for concern about the magnitude of the increases in the above table: